Council Tax online service is down

 Check if you need an HMO licence.

 You should tell us when tenants move in or out of your property as soon as possible.
+You must include your current address and your managing agent's address, if you have one.

 Tell us someone's moving in or out.